-2. Does this project include new construction, conversion, major rehabilitation, or substantial improvement activities?
+√ No

+Based on the response, the review is in compliance with this section.
+Document and upload all documents used to make your determination below.

+The project is located in the coastal zone but will have no effect because it does not include new construction, conversion, major rehabilitation, or substantial improvement activities.
+This project is not located in or does not affect a Coastal Zone as defined in the state Coastal Management Plan.
+The project is in compliance with the Coastal Zone Management Act.
 The Puerto Rican Planning Board (PRBR) determined the Small Business Financing (SBF) program will have no significant impact on Puerto Rican Coastal Resources and does not require a Federal Consistency Review (see attached Resolution JP-2024-004).
-Based on the project description the project does not include any activities that would affect a Coastal Zone.
-The project is in compliance with the Coastal Zone Management Act.

-PR-SBF-08603 CZM.pdf Resolution JP-2024-004.pdf
+CZM JP-2024-004 Resolution.pdf PR-SBF-08165 CZM.pdf